 Repeat this process with the ride cymbal.
 Crash cymbals are typically placed to the left of the hi tom while ride cymbals are placed to the right of the floor tom.
 Place the cymbal stands there and make sure you can comfortably reach the cymbals when playing.

 Each drum needs to be tuned slightly differently to achieve a variety of sounds.
 However, the basic idea is to turn all the lugs of the drum with the key until the drum head tightens.
-The tighter the head, the higher-pitched the drum will sound.
+Tightening the heads will increase the pitch of their sound.

 Tuning is a skill that takes years to develop.
 Another way to make the drums sound a bit better is to use muffling.
 This is when you put things on the drums to lower their sustain.
 A good place to start would be to just use some tape.
 It will make an immediate difference.